pulumi/terraform-provider-aws/website/docs/r/emr_cluster.html.markdown

 The following arguments are optional:

 * `additional_info` - (Optional) JSON string for selecting additional features such as adding proxy information.
-Note: Currently there is no API to retrieve the value of this argument after EMR cluster creation from provider, therefore Terraform cannot detect drift from the actual EMR cluster if its value is changed outside Terraform.
+Note: Currently there is no API to retrieve the value of this argument after EMR cluster creation from provider, therefore the provider cannot detect drift from the actual EMR cluster if its value is changed outside the provider.
 * `applications` - (Optional) A case-insensitive list of applications for Amazon EMR to install and configure when launching the cluster.
 For a list of applications available for each Amazon EMR release version, see the [Amazon EMR Release Guide](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-release-components.html).
 * `autoscaling_role` - (Optional) IAM role for automatic scaling policies.
 The IAM role provides permissions that the automatic scaling feature requires to launch and terminate EC2 instances in an instance group.
 * `auto_termination_policy` - (Optional) An auto-termination policy for an Amazon EMR cluster.
 An auto-termination policy defines the amount of idle time in seconds after which a cluster automatically terminates.
 See [Auto Termination Policy](#auto_termination_policy) Below.